CA Logo

 Driving Point System Explained

+Michigan uses a point system to track a driver's moving violations.
+Each violation is assigned a certain number of points, and there are limitations on how many someone can have before penalties are imposed.
 These points accumulate on a person's driving record.
 While many of these drop off after a couple of years, some stay on longer.
 Traffic School is also an option to remove The more severe the violation, the more points you receive.
 Some citations allow for a Driver Improvement School to be completed to have it removed from a person's visible driver record.

 Here is an overview of the Michigan Points System: